hpc/charliecloud/doc/ch-run.rst

   :code:`-s`, :code:`--storage DIR`
     Set the storage directory.
 Equivalent to the same option for :code:`ch-image(1)`.

+  :code:`--seccomp`
+    Using seccomp, intercept some system calls that would fail due to lack of privilege, do nothing, and return fake success to the calling program.
+    This is intended for use by :code:`ch-image(1)` when building images; see that man page for a detailed discussion.

   :code:`-t`, :code:`--private-tmp`
     By default, the host’s :code:`/tmp` (or :code:`$TMPDIR` if set) is